DionnaW/SBA320/README.md

 App is running with minimal usability issues because i didn't finish with firebase Configured my firebase atuh, set nav, and welcome pages I finally have my firebase auth codes working for creat an account and upon entering a successful email will lead to login page
+Installed bootstrap and react-bootstrap for styling created .evn file for firebase, because i kept getting secret warnings from github for exposing my google api still trying to find a free calendar api but app is still running so i'll commit just to commit